 Different reasons for revisiting Places.

 Lissette and I are back together after a few months of travelling separately.
-Besides spending some time with my son in Montreal and with my mother in Mexico, I had a 5 week trip through Morocco.
-During that time Lissette went back to her favorite place – Split (Croatia).
+I had a 5 week trip through Morocco while Lissette went back to her favorite place – Split (Croatia).

 We had different reasons for wanting to visit each.